nablarch/nablarch-document/en/application_framework/application_framework/libraries/log/sql_log.rst

         \n\t$additionalInfo$

  sqlLogFormatter.endExecuteQueryFormat
-  :java:extdoc:`SqlPStatement#executeQuery <nablarch.core.db.statement.SqlPStatement.executeQuery()>`
-  の終了時に使用するフォーマット。

-  フォーマットに指定可能なプレースホルダ
+  Format used at the end of :java:extdoc:`SqlPStatement#executeQuery <nablarch.core.db.statement.SqlPStatement.executeQuery()>`.

+  Placeholders that can be specified for the format
-   :メソッド名: $methodName$
+   :Method name: $methodName$
-   :実行時間: $executeTime$
+   :Execution time: $executeTime$

-  デフォルトのフォーマット
+  Default format
    .. code-block:: bash

     $methodName$
         \n\texecute_time(ms) = [$executeTime$]

  sqlLogFormatter.startExecuteUpdateFormat
-  :java:extdoc:`SqlPStatement#executeUpdate <nablarch.core.db.statement.SqlPStatement.executeUpdate()>`
-  の開始時に使用するフォーマット。

-  フォーマットに指定可能なプレースホルダ
+  Format used at the start of :java:extdoc:`SqlPStatement#executeUpdate <nablarch.core.db.statement.SqlPStatement.executeUpdate()>`.

+  Placeholders that can be specified for the format
-   :メソッド名: $methodName$
+   :Method name: $methodName$
-   :SQL文: $sql$
+   :SQL statement: $sql$
-   :付加情報: $additionalInfo$
+   :Additional information: $additionalInfo$

-  デフォルトのフォーマット
+  Default format
    .. code-block:: bash

     $methodName$